Caramelized Onion Pasta with Kale

 Instructions

-• Melt 2 tablespoons butter and 1 tablespoon extra virgin olive oil in a heavy-bottomed pot over low heat.
-Once melted, add the sliced red onions and sliced garlic.
-Cook, stirring occasionally, for 30 minutes until the onions are caramelized and jammy.
-Do not overcook them.
-Season with a pinch of sugar (optional), salt, pepper, and a big pinch of crushed red pepper.
-Transfer the onions to a bowl and leave the pot on low heat.
+• Melt 2 tablespoons of butter and 1 tablespoon of extra virgin olive oil in a wide pot over medium-low heat.
+Once melted, add the sliced red onions.
+Cook, stirring occasionally, for 40 minutes until the onions are caramelized.
+You may need to adjust the heat to low as needed to prevent the onions from burning.

 • Bring a large pot of salted water to a boil.
 Cook according to package instructions.
-Reserve 2/3 cup pasta cooking water.
+Reserve 1 cup of pasta cooking water.
 Drain the pasta and set aside.

 • Turn the pot used to cook the onions to medium heat.
-Add white wine and lemon juice and bring to a boil.
-Melt the remaining 1 tablespoon butter into the sauce and boil for 2-3 minutes until thickened.
+Add 1 tablespoon of butter.
+Once melted, add 1 cup of white wine and bring to a boil over medium-high heat.
+Simmer rapidly for 5 minutes until the wine reduces by about half.

 Nutrition